mito753/CTF/2021/ALLES!_CTF_2021/Pwn_Jumpy/README.md

 The C language source code is provided below. https://github.com/mito753/CTF/blob/main/2021/ALLES!_CTF_2021/Pwn_Jumpy/jumpy.c

-When we execute the jampy program, we can see that only 3 instructions can be specified. supported insns:
+When we execute the jumpy program, we can see that only 3 instructions can be specified. supported insns:
 - moveax $imm32
 - jmp $imm8